basetenlabs/truss-examples/CONTRIBUTING.md

 # Contributing

 Please open a PR to add a new model.
+Please add new models to the `model_library` folder.

 ## Style guide